bookwyrm-social/bookwyrm/README.md

     - Broadcast and receive user statuses and activity
     - Broadcast copies of books that can be used as canonical data sources
     - Identify shared books across instances and aggregate related content
-    - Follow and interact with users across FediReads instances
+    - Follow and interact with users across BookWyrm instances
-    - Inter-operate with non-FediReads ActivityPub services
+    - Inter-operate with non-BookWyrm ActivityPub services
  - Granular privacy controls
     - Local-only, followers-only, and public posting
     - Option for users to manually approve followers